 As a global leader of transformation software and services, SNP supports companies in adapting their business models and using new technologies.
 We aim to advance as a company both in terms of our entrepreneurialism and as people.
 In recent years, the SNP Group has experienced significant growth and major changes as a result.
 Not only, but particularly in times of change, a company and its employees must adhere to the principles of integrity, ethics and personal responsibility.
 The ethical requirements of a company operating globally and across cultures and sectors of society are demanding.
 In a complex environment of laws, guidelines, social beliefs and our entrepreneurial goals, it is vital that we constantly question our actions and address any possible consequences arising as a result.

-SNP’s strong growth over the years has brought with it a delightful diversity of cultures among our employees.
+Our strong growth over the years has brought with it a delightful diversity of cultures among our employees.
 It is important here to be able to rely on a common framework of values.
-Only through this common approach will SNP grow into a global community that deals with its employees, customers and suppliers in a respectful, honest and reliable manner.
-SNP is committed to protecting the environment in many ways.
-Our main focus is on energy emissions from vehicles and buildings, waste prevention and recycling.
+Only through this common approach will we grow into a global community that deals with its employees, customers and suppliers in a respectful, honest and reliable manner.
+We are committed to protecting the environment in many ways.
+Our main focus is on energy emissions from vehicles and buildings, waste prevention, and recycling.

 The German Childhood Cancer Foundation is the central contact point for families with children with cancer.
-Here the families are provided information and a professional advice.
+Here, families are provided information and a professional advice.
 For example, through social funds, the foundation supports families in financial difficulties.
-Primary is the goal of the Children's Cancer Foundation, the children will be well again.
-Granted that she reflects her quality of life and earns the chance of a happy future.
-The German Childhood Cancer Foundation is a supporter of research projects that increase the chances of recovery, the treatments are safer and new therapeutic approaches are set.

-The Auma Obama Foundation Sauti Kuu (Sauti Kuu) is a non-profit organization established and registered in 2010 in Kenya and in 2011 in Germany respectively.
-The foundation is led and inspired by Dr. Auma Obama who has extensive experience working with NGOs and young people in Africa and throughout the world.
-Sauti Kuu (“powerful voices” in Kiswahili) works with disadvantaged young people, particularly rural youth, to help them and their families utilise locally available resources to improve their living conditions.
-In the case of the rural area, Sauti Kuu is working to reverse one of the most economically destructive migrations in our time – rural urban migration.
+The Auma Obama Foundation Sauti Kuu (Sauti Kuu) is a non-profit organization that was established in Kenya in 2010 and registered in Germany in 2011.
+The foundation is led and inspired by Dr. Auma Obama, who has extensive experience working with NGOs and young people in Africa and throughout the world.
+Sauti Kuu (“powerful voices” in Kiswahili) works with disadvantaged young people, particularly those in rural areas, to help them and their families utilize locally available resources to improve their living conditions.
+Sauti Kuu is working to reverse one of the most economically destructive migrations in our time – rural-urban migration.

-As part of its Infra-Structure Development Program area Sauti Kuu is building a Sport, Resource and Vocational Training Centre in Alego Nyangoma, Siaya County in Western Kenya.
-The aim is to create a secure and safe physical space for rural youth to meet and interact regularly, while participating in sports and learning activities.
-The Sauti Kuu Sports Program offers basketball, boxing, football volleyball and netball.
+As part of its infrastructure development program, Sauti Kuu is building a Sport, Resource and Vocational Training Center in Alego Nyangoma, Siaya County, in Western Kenya.
+The aim is to create a safe and secure physical space for young people from rural areas to meet and interact regularly, while participating in sports and learning activities.
+The center will offer basketball, boxing, football, volleyball and netball.

-SNP is very happy to support the Sauti Kuu Foundation in setting up the sports field.
-It is important to us to provide the children with a new sports facility.
+SNP is delighted to support the Sauti Kuu Foundation in setting up the sports center, as providing the children with new sports facilities is important to us.

 SNP is proud to support Shine.
 Shine are a UK-registered charity tackling illiteracy among the poorest, most vulnerable children in Africa.
 Shine’s vision is of an Africa in which every child can read and write.
 Their mission is to help alleviate poverty in Zambia by tackling one of its underlying causes – illiteracy – among children in its poorest parts.
 They are achieving this through a free literacy school for orphans and vulnerable children in a poverty-stricken shanty town in Lusaka